A Complete Offensive Security Certification Guide

 How Much Does It Cost to Get Certified?

-Offensive Security certification cost is all wrapped up in packages.
+Offensive Security certification costs are packaged.
 Training and testing are purchased as one unit.
-It's not possible to take a course at an external provider, or sit for the test at an external testing company.
-Offensive Security certification exam cost is $800 for OSCP, $1,200 for OSCE, $1,400 for OSWE, and $450 for OSWP.
+It's not possible to take a course at an external provider or sit for the test at an external testing company.
+The cost for the Offensive Security certification exam is $800 for OSCP, $1,200 for OSCE, $1,400 for OSWE, and $450 for OSWP.
 The cost for OSEE is not specified on the website.

 Offensive Security Recertification and Renewal